 READY FOR ANYTHING

-Sierra Nevada College graduates enter the workforce prepared with a foundation of the skills that are inherently taught through the liberal arts.
+Sierra Nevada College graduates enter the workforce prepared with a foundation of the skills that are naturally provided through truly interdisciplinary education.
 They are able to communicate effectively, think creatively and critically, and solve problems with a keen sense of awareness.
 Importantly, they have the ability to utilize entrepreneurial thinking by recognizing opportunities, innovating, and implementing and assessing their work.